 What should you do if you suspect dog ear mites?

 It’s important to eradicate ear mites as soon as possible, for the good of the infected dog and your other pets.
 Ear mites can easily spread to cats and ferrets, as well as other dogs.
 In the wild, they have also been found in foxes.
-If one animal in a household is diagnosed with mites, all pets should be treated at the same time, according to recommendations from the Companion Animal Parasite Council.
+If one animal in a household is diagnosed with mites, all pets should be treated at the same time.
 These mites can spread to humans, but this is very rare.

 Although there are recipes for home remedies on the Web, it is wiser to visit your veterinarian for a definitive diagnosis and treatment.
 There are several other ear conditions that mimic mite infestations, so you want to make sure your treatment plan is on target.